 Middle schoolers seek opportunities to build confidence through physical and social experiences.
 Our trips provide students with a chance to build relationships in smaller groups, to learn new skills, and to challenge themselves.
 Students feel responsible to the group, seeing the direct impact of their contributions to each trip’s success.

 In addition to numerous day hikes and weekend excursions, our outdoor experiential education program offers three extended trips each year: three days, six days and eight days.

 - Suwannee River (canoeing)

 Farm and Garden

 Outdoor experiential education isn’t just about about leisure.
 It is also about learning how the land provides.
-Participating in the growth cycle of plants and animals first hand gives them a deeper understanding of where their food come from.
+Participating in the growth cycle of plants and animals first hand gives them a deeper understanding of from where their food comes.
 As they learn the skills of farming and gardening, they develop a sense of self-reliance and confidence.
 They are able to do work that matters and has value to their community.